The future day offer for older people and adults with disabilities

 What does it mean for current customers and carers?

-If customers currently receive day services nothing will change until the new offer is agreed.
-Even then, no specific centre will change until we have discussed individual needs and options with people who use it.
+If customers currently receive day services, nothing will change until we have discussed individual needs and options with people who use it.
 We are not proposing to change the eligibility rules for day services, just the way they are delivered.
-If people receive day services now they will continue to do so but there may be more options to choose from that might be more suited to their needs.
+Following a review with a dedicated project Social Worker, we expect people who receive day services now to continue to do so.
+There may be more options to choose from that might be more suited to their needs.

 Are we closing day centres?

-We haven’t made any decisions about the future of any centre.
-As we start to conduct reviews of each centre from 2017 onwards, we will look in detail at the service it is’s providing and the needs of its current and future customers.
+We began to conduct reviews of each centre in 2017.
+The timeline above shows the schedule for each day centre and the activity that has taken place so far.
+We will be looking in detail at the service each centre is providing and the needs of the current and future customers.
 We will also look at opportunities to develop more personalised services and for the day offer to become more integrated with other community facilities.

 Telephone: 0300 300 6310